VishalTheHuman/Academia-Campus-Repository/README.md

 - **HTML/CSS/JavaScript:**
   The frontend is designed using a combination of HTML, CSS, and JavaScript to create a user-friendly and responsive interface. 🌐

-- **Bootstrap:**
-  Bootstrap is employed for styling and layout, ensuring a modern and consistent design across the application. 🎨

 ## ```Setup```

 Step-by-step instructions to set up and run the project.